HassanZeshan/Quiz/README.md

 ### Possible Improvements

+Due to time constraints, the following manageable improvements are possible:

 - Implement functionality to add questions by category, allowing users to customize their quiz experience.
 - Gradually increase the difficulty level of questions to provide a progressive challenge for users.
 - Display the difficulty level of each question in the summary section to provide additional context and information to users.
 - Testing can be enhanced as it currently focuses solely on happy path scenarios due to time restrictions
+- The question dataset can be dynamically adjusted based on user input, allowing for customization of the number of questions for a quiz.

 ## Backend